 To learn to speak fluent English, you need lots of exposure to spoken language coupled with opportunities to use what you’re learning.
 Many learners think that going to a traditional English course is the best way to learn.
-But you can also learn English very well on your own, without spending a lot of money.
-Before you sign up for a course, why not make the most of the audio and video resources for English learning that are widely available online?
+But you can also study English on your own, often without spending lots of money.
+If you’re learning English on your own at home, you must make the most of the audio and video resources for English learning that are available online.

 - You can go at your own pace, and do as much or as little as you have time for.